Table of Contents

 Pro: "The constant action is more fun"

-In this section, I'll discuss some basic strategy for novice auction drafters, to avoid ruining your team if you don't know what you're doing.
-Especially for a startup dynasty auction draft, you can really devastate your chances for many years if you spend irresponsibly.
+In this section, we will discuss some basic strategy for novice auction drafters, to avoid ruining your team if you don't know what you're doing.
+Especially for a startup dynasty auction draft, you can really devastate your chances of competing for several years if you spend irresponsibly.

 Avoid overspending early

 A novel idea, right?!
 But seriously, even in veteran drafts, overspending is very common especially early in the draft.
 Resist the urge to engage a bidding war.
-If your fantasy site provides the average bid price for a player, use that as a guide and try to stay under that amount +10%.
+If your fantasy site provides the average auction value (AAV) for a player, use that as a guide and try to stay under that amount +10%.
 Don't blow half your budget on one player, it will hamstring you later on.

 Target mid-range players

 The result of early overspending is that usually, mid-range RBs and WRs can be acquired at a discount.
-Again... use the average price as your rough guide if you don't know what you're doing.
-If your site doesn't provide the average price, find a player rankings site that does.
+Again... use the AAV as your rough guide if you don't know what you're doing.
+If your site doesn't provide an AAV, find a player rankings site that does.

 Is Christian McCaffrey worth 45% of your budget?
-Maybe for a year or two, but for that price you might get Clyde Edwards-Helaire AND Todd Gurley AND Darren Waller (this is written in the 2020 offseason).
+Maybe for a year or two, but for that price you might get Clyde Edwards-Helaire AND Josh Jacobs AND TJ Hockenson (last edited during the 2021 offseason).
 Three players for the price of one, and they're pretty good players, is typically a safer way to approach an auction draft when you're new.

 Dynasty Rookie Auction Drafts